jasp-de/jasp-de/readme.md

 [![My Skills](https://skillicons.dev/icons?i=js,react,threejs,blender,p5js,photoshop,html,css,tailwind,solidity,r,ableton)](https://skillicons.dev)

 Hi there, my name is Jasper, I am a creative web developer and e-commerce expert!
-After studying abroad in the Netherlands, I am now based in Berlin.
+After studying in the Netherlands, I am now based in Berlin.
 I am really excited about:

 - art, design & technology
-- AI & business automations
+- AI for SMBs
 - psychology & health

 ## What I can do for Your Business